PanVidla/car-database-v2/README.md

 * FIX: It should be possible to add an instance with no specialization.
 * FIX: Assists should be pre-selected when creating an instance.
 * ~~FIX: Drivetrain and engine layout are not being assigned correctly.~~
+* FIX: Date and time of editing Cars should be updating correctly.

 ## v1.1.0.0.0
 * ADD: Add the ability to upload images to all the entities that support it.